How to trade Sirius Minerals shares

 Sirius Minerals fundamental analysis: how to analyse SXX

-Before buying or selling Sirius Minerals, you should conduct thorough fundamental analysis.
+Before trading Sirius Minerals, you should conduct thorough fundamental analysis.
 A business’s fundamentals include different factors that affect its operations, such as management structure and financials.
 Further to this, you must also investigate the health of the sector in which the company operates, and the overall economy.
 By gathering as much information as possible, you can make an informed decision about Sirius Minerals.

 - Sirius Minerals’ EPS outlines the value of each share and whether the company is profitable or not.
 To calculate EPS, divide Sirius Minerals’ profit by the number of outstanding shares